Oswald Boelcke: The ace race ends

 Immelmann was killed on 18 June 1916 after his 17th victory.
 Boelcke, who then had 18 victories, was left the preeminent ace of the war.
 Upon Boelcke's return from Immelmann's funeral, Kaiser Wilhelm II ordered Boelcke grounded for a month to avoid losing him in combat soon after Immelmann.
 He had become such an important hero to the German public, as well as such an authority on aerial warfare, that he could not be risked.
 Boelcke downed his 19th victim before reporting to headquarters on 27 June.

 There the disgruntled flier was detailed to share his expertise with the head of German military aviation, Hermann von der Lieth-Thomsen, who was planning the reorganization of the German air service from the Fliegertruppe (Flying Troops) into the Luftstreitkräfte (Air Force).
 The Prussian military believed that a combat officer knew best which tactics would succeed.
 In concordance with this belief, Boelcke codified his successful mission tactics into the Dicta Boelcke.
 Its eight maxims seem self-evident, but Boelcke was the first to recognize them.
 His first six rules pointed out ways to gain an advantage in combat.
 The seventh counseled keeping a line of retreat, and the eighth mandated squadron teamwork.
 These rules were published in a pamphlet that was widely distributed throughout the Luftstreitkräfte as the original training manual on fighter tactics.

 The British launched their Somme offensive on 1 July.
-Their air assets amounted to 185 aircraft; the French were supplying 201 more.
+Their air assets amounted to 185 aircraft.
+The French supplied 201 more.
 The opposing German force amounted to 129 aircraft, including 19 fighters.
 The British alone had 76 fighters in their force.
 Allied bombers began a campaign to destroy the German planes on their aerodromes.

 Journey to the east

 On 10 July 1916, Boelcke left on a tour of the Balkans.
-He transited Austria-Hungary to visit the Ottoman Empire.
+He travelled through Austria-Hungary to visit the Ottoman Empire.
 From his diary notes, the journey seemed a combination of military facility inspections, a celebrity tour, and a holiday.
 He kept attendance at formal social obligations to a minimum, but had to oblige such important hosts as Enver Pasha and Otto Liman von Sanders.
 Making his rounds of the Turkish flying units supported by the German Military Mission, Boelcke again met his friend Hans Joachim Buddecke.
 After a three-day beach vacation at Smyrna, Boelcke reached the quiescent Gallipoli battlefield on 30 July.
 When he returned to Constantinople, he learned that in his absence, the French and British airmen had taken air superiority from the Germans on the Western Front.

 On his hastened return trip, Boelcke visited Bulgaria and the Russian Front.
 He was visiting his brother Wilhelm at his unit in Kovel, a telegram arrived from Lieth-Thomsen: "Return to west front as quickly as possible to organize and lead Jagdstaffel 2 (Fighter Squadron 2) on the Somme front."